 Custom House, Key West

 It’s hard to miss the huge red brick Custom House, one of the most unique sites to see in Key West, Florida.

-Built in 1891 in the popular Richardsonian Romanesque-style typical of the time, the building towers over Mallory Square and the cruise ship dock, easily seen from the surrounding streets and even from the sea.
+Built in 1891 in the popular Richardsonian Romanesque style typical of the time, the building towers over Mallory Square and the cruise ship dock, easily seen from the surrounding streets and even from the sea.
 The building originally housed the Key West post office and district courts.
-With the advent of the very lucrative maritime industries that included wrecking, Key West became quite wealthy.
+With the advent of very lucrative maritime industries that included wrecking, Key West became quite wealthy.

 In 1991, the State of Florida Land Acquisition Council purchased the property and leased it to the Key West Art & Historical Society to create a museum.
 “Old 91” is now a national landmark with a fascinating award-winning museum run by the Key West Art & Historical Society.

 You can fly into Miami on and scenic Miami to Key West road trip, or fly directly into the Key West airport.